 Oates states that, originally the two regions united to form upper and lower Cambelltown(1780) and in 1778 upper and lower Campbelltown joined to form Campbelltown.
 In 1783 the name of this town was permanently changed to Fayetteville(159).
 The name change took place in honor of Marquis de LaFayette, a French Revolutionary War General Hero, who had just visited the town.
 During the post-Revolutionary War era, counties, townships had begun to name themselves after Revolutionary War heroes.
 The name change in honor of Marquis de LaFayette was more of a political move and less of a patriotic gesture, another tool in which the city’s governance used to gain political prestige and support.
 Fayetteville’s name is an example of early American patriotism and showcases how American’s have always supported their troops, and their country but it also showcases, how on the political spectrum it is used to gain support.

-The Assembly met in Hillsboro, New Bern, Tarboro, and Fayetteville all before establishing Raleigh as the capitol seat.
-The Assembly constantly changed locations, with each change brought a new state capitol.
+The Assembly met in Hillsboro, New Bern, Tarboro, and Fayetteville all before establishing Raleigh as the capital seat.
+The Assembly constantly changed locations, with each change brought a new state capital.
 How could pivotal legislation be passed if North Carolina’s leaders did not have a permanent place of governance?
 Politicians asked the same question, and soon began proposing a means to the solution.

 The first movement to fix a permanent seat of government[…]began May 8th, 1779, when the Legislature met at Smithfield.
 It was then agreed that the General Assembly and its offices shall have a “fixed place” in which to “preserve the public records” and tend much to the ease and advantage of the North Carolina’s inhabitants (Battle).
 In 1787, the Assembly requested that its inhabitants tell their delegates to decide upon a measure in which to fix a permanent seat of government.